hackclub/outernet/README.md

 <img src="https://github.com/hackclub/outernet/assets/39828164/4ae45014-e289-4282-b56c-3163a0d733ca" width="300px" /> <img src="https://github.com/hackclub/outernet/assets/39828164/0621f760-07ca-4aa0-895f-3d4428c53cd1" width="300px" />

 We went and visited the space, it was exactly what we were looking for.
-It was time to launch.

 ## The Hackathon